Khudoteplov/fastapi-delivery-project/README.md

-A project based on the FastAPI Python library.
+A project based on the FastAPI Python library, implementing an API for a delivery service.